better-chao/WSOD/README.md

 ## Notes

-This is a Pytorch implementation of the **Refining and reweighting pseudo labels for weakly supervised object** [ScienceDirect](https://www.sciencedirect.com/science/article/pii/S0925231224001589).
-There have been multiple implementations of this article on GitHub, but most of them are based on TensorFlow with poor readability.
-The few PyTorch-based implementations have extremely brief documentation, making it difficult to start training and reproduce the metrics in the paper.
-This project provides a PyTorch implementation with clear steps, facilitating everyone to reproduce the results.
+This is a Office implementation of the **Refining and reweighting pseudo labels for weakly supervised object** [ScienceDirect](https://www.sciencedirect.com/science/article/pii/S0925231224001589).

 ## Get Started